TechNickAI/AICodeBot/README.md

   sidekick        Coding help from your AI sidekick
 ```

-### Open AI key setup
+### API Key setup

+AICodeBot supports multiple Large Language Models, including Anthropic's Claude 3.x, and OpenAI's GPT-3/4x.
+Pull requests for Gemini or Ollama are welcomed, but we feel these two do the trick.

-The first time you run it, you'll be prompted to enter your OpenAI API Key, which is required, as we use OpenAI's large language models for the AI.
-You can get one for free by visiting your [API key settings page](https://platform.openai.com/account/api-keys).
+The first time you run AICodeBot, you'll be prompted to enter your API keys

-Note: You will be billed by OpenAI based on how much you use it.
-Typical developers will use less than $10/month - which if you are a professional developer you'll likely more than make up for with saved time and higher quality work.
-See [OpenAI's pricing page](https://openai.com/pricing/) for more details.
-Also, see the note about increasing your token size and using better language models below.

 ## Integration with GitHub Actions